ese5160/a14g-final-submission-s25-t05-fusion-maverick/README.md

 ### Device Description
 We designed a magic wand for IoT-based environments, capable of remotely controlling electronic devices through gesture recognition.
 In our prototype, we used a motor and an LCD screen as actuators.
 The system also features an “echo back” mechanism, providing distinct haptic feedback via a haptic driver and vibration motor to confirm command execution.

+The project is inspired by the current smart home system.
+Instead of the mobile control via smart phone, we want to bring in more fun in the whole scheme.
+In addition, the magic wand could also be programmed as a laser cat teaser or a magic wand for children entertainment.

 <br>

 ### Device Functionality

-1. Design of the Internet-Connected Device
+1. Design of the Internet-Connected Device:

     The system is composed of two custom-designed PCB modules: the Wand Module and the Actuator Module.